NHSDigital/az-backup/README.md

 The test suite consists of a number Terraform HCL integration tests that use a mock azurerm provider.

 [See this link for more information.](https://developer.hashicorp.com/terraform/language/tests)

+> TIP!
+Consider adopting the classic red-green-refactor approach using the integration test framework when adding or modifying the terraform code.

 Take the following steps to run the test suite: